 Lactobacilli are often heralded as the local heroes of the vaginal microbiome.
-But it turns out not all Lactobacillus are created equal — especially when it comes to Lactobacillus iners (L. iners).
+But, it turns out, not all Lactobacillus bacteria are created equal — especially when it comes to Lactobacillus iners (L. iners).

 Vaginal health influencer Roxanne Ramsey once compared L. iners to a college roommate: if you get along, your living situation is going to be amazing.
 If you don’t, things are going to go downhill fast

-While the research on Lactobacillus iners is still nascent, we’re covering everything you should know about the most finicky species of all the lactobacilli found in the vaginal microbiome and what it means if your microbiome is dominated by L.iners
+While the research on Lactobacillus iners is still emerging, we’re covering everything you should know about the most finicky species of all the lactobacilli found in the vaginal microbiome and what it means if L. iners dominate your microbiome.

 Lactobacilli: the local heroes of the vaginal microbiome